 When the pastry cart arrived my eyes simply overflowed with delight and my heart beat a little faster.
 I simply could not make a choice from the selection that I saw in front of me.
 I really wanted a bite of every one of the most beautiful pastries I had ever seen.
-My friend suggested the Sahne Torte.
-It was a huge slice and I knew I could never finish it – even with the help of the cup of coffee.
+My friend suggested the Kaese Sahne Torte.
+It was a huge slice and I knew that I could never finish it – even with the help of the cup of coffee.

 I was totally in love with this pastry!

 Next morning I spent several hours on the Ring Strasse visiting every book store that was there, in search of a cookbook that contained the recipe of this most incredible dessert.
 By the time I found a pastry cookbook that had the description and ingredients listed for a Kaese Sahne Torte……my hands were shaking and I hardly could pay for my treasure.